zzzprojects/docs/entityframework-extensions.net/pages/documentations/command-interception-in-ef-core.md

 LastMod: 2025-06-23
 ---

-# What is Command Interception
+# EF Core Command Interception

 The high-level goal for the interception feature is to allow external code to observe and potentially intercept EF operations.